silaspe/maths/docs/rand.md

 Genesis 1:16

-And then just that happened, two greater lights for the day and night respectively, and and aslo the stars.
+And then God made just that, two greater lights for the day and night respectively, and and aslo the stars.

 Genesis 1:17